Surgeon

 Activities will vary depending on your area of specialisation.
 However, as a surgeon, you'll typically need to:

-- assess and examine patients to establish if an operation is necessary
+- assess and examine patients to decide whether surgery is necessary

-- operate on patients to improve or restore functions, such as repair injuries or treat diseases
+- operate on patients to improve or restore functions, repair injuries or treat disease

-- follow established surgical techniques during the operation
+- follow established surgical techniques and maintain high standards of patient safety

-- direct and coordinate the activities of other health staff within the multidisciplinary team, including junior doctors, nurses and operating department practitioners
+- lead and coordinate the work of the multidisciplinary team, including resident doctors, nurses and operating department practitioners

-- undertake ward rounds on a regular basis and take outpatients clinics - the amount of time you spend on these activities will depend on your specialism
+- carry out regular ward rounds and run outpatients clinics - the amount of time you spend on these activities depends on your specialism

-- refer patients to other medical specialists or other practitioners when necessary
+- refer patients to other medical specialists when necessary

-- conduct research to help develop and test surgical techniques and equipment that can improve operating procedures and outcomes
+- take part in research to help develop and test surgical techniques and equipment that can improve operating procedures and outcomes.

 Salary

-As well as a basic salary, doctors in training earn extra for any hours over 40 per week, a 37% enhancement for working nights, a weekend allowance for any work at the weekend and an availability allowance if they are required to be available on-call.
+Resident doctors (formerly known as junior doctors) will earn a basic salary, plus pay for any hours over 40 per week, a pay enhancement for working nights, a weekend allowance and an availability allowance if you're on call.

 Income data from Health Careers - Pay for doctors.
 Figures are intended as a guide only.